digitalocean/doctl/README.md

 page](https://github.com/digitalocean/doctl/releases) for the
 [`doctl` GitHub project](https://github.com/digitalocean/doctl), and find the appropriate archive for your operating system and architecture.
-Download the archive from from your browser or copy its URL and retrieve it to your home directory with `wget` or `curl`.
+Download the archive from your browser or copy its URL and retrieve it to your home directory with `wget` or `curl`.

 For example, with `wget`: